You can choose not to be afraid of childbirth, and it will infinitely improve your experience of pregnancy and delivery

 I had a kind of pregnancy split-personality: I liked the idea of natural childbirth, but in an undogmatic way, and mostly just because I had heard that epidurals could make you itchy and unable to move, which sounded unsettling.
 But I was also fairly squeamish about the whole process.
 I couldn't watch birth videos.
 I didn't like the idea that I would become this panting, moaning mammal-beast that my prenatal yoga teacher predicted we all would.

-A cousin sent me her copy of Ina May Gaskin’s Guide to Childbirth, but it took me a long time to get to it.
-It wasn’t until my 35th week that I was ready to read birth stories about laboring women communing with cows on Gaskin’s Tennessee farm, or the joy of making out with your beardy husband as your baby crowns, circa 1972.
+A cousin sent me her copy of Ina May Gaskin's Guide to Childbirth, but it took me a long time to get to it.
+It wasn't until I was 35 weeks pregnant that I was ready to read birth stories about laboring women communing with cows on Gaskin's Tennessee farm, or the joy of making out with your beardy husband as your baby crowns, circa 1972.

 When I was ready, though, I was READY.
 I could not put that book down.
 I was reading birth stories when I went into labor with my first baby, and I swear to you that just like Gaskin predicted, the spirits of laboring women everywhere found their way to NYU Tisch Hospital in Midtown Manhattan and carried me through what she calls "rushes" (not contractions) and reminded me to keep my jaw loose and my energy focused as I delivered, drug-free, my bright-eyed baby girl.